eudoxia0/interim/README.md

 The only dependency is [Parsimony][parsimony], a parser combinator library.

+## Design

+Being a technology demonstrator, Interim lacks many features of real languages: modules, macros, higher-order functions, and higher-order types are not implemented since the focus is on region-based memory management.

+As the name implies, Interim is a stepping stone or proof of concept for a larger, more sophisticated language.

 ## Bibliography

 - Grossman, Dan, Greg Morrisett, Trevor Jim, Michael Hicks, Yanling Wang, and